Society of Indiana Archivists

 6. Institutional membership shall be open to organizations supporting the work of the Society and entitles them to one (1) vote on Society business.
 Up to three representatives of an institutional member may attend Society events at member rates.

-7. Dues shall be determined, on the recommendation of the Board of Directors, by a majority of those members present and voting at the annual meeting.
+7. Dues shall be determined, on the recommendation of the Board of Directors, by a majority of those members present and voting at the annual business meeting.
 Dues shall be assessed and paid on a calendar-year basis.

 OFFICERS AND GOVERNMENT

 8. The officers of the Society shall be President, Vice President, Secretary, and Treasurer.
-The officers shall be elected at the annual meeting of the members of the Society for terms of two years.
+The officers shall be elected at the annual business meeting of the members of the Society for terms of two years.
 No officer may serve more than two consecutive terms.

 9. The government of the Society, the management of its affairs, and the regulation of its procedures, except as otherwise provided in this Constitution, shall be vested in a Board of Directors composed of the Society's four officers, the immediate past president, and four members elected by the Society, two at each annual business meeting for a term of two years.
-Appointees to the positions of Newsletter Editor and Web Editor will serve as ex-officio, non voting members of the Board.
+Appointees to the positions of Newsletter Editor and Web Editor as well as the Past President will serve as ex-officio, non voting members of the Board.
 No elected Board member may serve in the same capacity for more than two consecutive full terms.

 10. In case of a vacancy in the presidency, the Vice President shall assume that office and hold it for the remainder of the term.
 If a vacancy occurs in other offices or on the Board, it may be filled by a majority vote of the Board, and the person designated shall hold the position for the unexpired term of the person vacating it.